tenstad/container-workshop/06-docker-compose/README.md

     volumes: ./backend/cache:/app/cache/
 ```

-The container name is `backend`.
-It has no `image` defined, but is rather build
+The container name is `backend`, the maps item's key within `services`.
+It has
+no `image` defined, but is rather build from the dockerfile within the
-from the dockerfile within the `./backend` directory.
-It is configured to
+`./backend` directory.
+It is configured to restart if were to stop.
+The other
-restart if were to stop.
-The other keys should be known from previous sections.
+keys should be known from previous sections.
+In short, the port `8000` is
-In short, the port `8000` is forwarded to the container, and it is part of the
+forwarded to the container, and it is part of the network `web`.
+Additionally, a
-network `web`.
-Additionally, a volume is mounted so that the cache is kept even
+volume is mounted so that the cache is kept even though the container is
-though the container is restarted.
+restarted.

 ## Usage